RyanGibb/eilean-nix/docs/getting_started.md

 ## Step 4: Configure Eilean

-Once your domain is setup, replace these default values of Eilean with your IPv4 and IPv6 network addresses, and your public network interface:
+Once your domain is set up, replace these default values of Eilean with your IPv4 and IPv6 network addresses, and your public network interface:
 ```
   eilean.serverIpv4 = "203.0.113.0";
   eilean.serverIpv6 = "2001:DB8:0:0:0:0:0:0";